800226amit/docsify/README.md

 git init

 ```
->   The git init command creates a new Git repository.
-It can be used to convert an existing, unversioned project to a Git repository or initialize a new, empty repository.
+>   The git init command creates a new git repository.
+It can be used to convert an existing, unversioned project to a Git repository or initialise a new, empty repository.

 ![image](image/gitinit.png)